 Inner Tube Water PoloRules- Applicable for Coed Inner Tube Water Polo

 There are six players on each team and unlimited substitutes.
 There should be a captain for each team and he/she is the only player permitted to speak with the officials on matters pertaining to the match.
 The captain is also responsible for submitting the names of all players to the referee before game time.
-A maximum of three players of either gender may be permitted in the pool.
-Five players may start a game.
+A minimum of two players and maximum of four players per gender may be permitted in the pool.
+A maximum of three club water polo players can play at the same time.
+Four players may start a game.
 Players must remain in their tubes or be considered out of play.
 If a player out of a tube intentionally touches another player or the ball a penalty results.
 One team, determined at random by the officials, will wear caps to distinguish teams.
 Players may not wear jewelry, watches, or any other accessories deemed dangerous by the officials.
 Finger and toe nails should be kept short.

 Unlimited substitutions are allowed at any time during play or time outs, but substitutions must physically occur on the defensive half of the pool.

 Field of Play: The field of play is a twenty-five yard pool, divided into four quarters lengthwise at the midline and the flags (approx. four yards from the end) on each side.
 The goal posts are located on the goal lines at the end of the pool.
 Each goal measures 4’ high by 8’ long.

 Length of Game: The game consists of two fifteen minute periods with the last two minutes of each period stop-time (the clock is stopped only when: the ball exits the pool, a penalty is called, a goal is scored).
 In the event of a tie, one “sudden victory” overtime period no greater than five minutes is played, and if no team wins a tie is awarded.
 One time out per team per period, including the overtime period.